BusyDoingNothing/Thesis-Code/README.md

 1. A simple convolutional neural network, called **Simple CNN**, and
 2. A **ResNet-18**

-In order to run the code, the dataset has to be dowloaded.
+In order to run the code, the dataset has to be downloaded.

 To run this code use: